Hotmoka/hotmoka/README.md

 or desirable.
 The motivation is that we could keep the (precious) validator machine under a firewall that allows connections with `my.sentry.com` only.
-As a consequence, in case of DOS attacks, the sentry node will receive the attack and possibly crash, while the validator continues to operate as usual.
-Since many sentries can be connected to a single validator, the latter remains accessible through the other sentries.
+As a consequence, in case of DOS attacks, the sentry node will receive the attack and possibly crash, while the validator continues to operate as usual: it will continue to interact with the other validators and take part in the validation of blocks.
+Moreover, since many sentries can be connected to a single validator, the latter remains accessible through the other sentries, if needed.
 This is an effective way to mitigate the problem of DOS attacks to validator nodes.

 The idea of sentry nodes against DOS attacks is not new and is used, for instance, in Cosmos networks [[Sentry]](#Sentry).
-However, note how easy it is, with Hotmoka, to build such a network architecture by using network services and remote nodes.
+However, note how it is easy, with Hotmoka, to build such a network architecture by using network services and remote nodes.

 ## Signatures and Quantum-Resistance <a name="signatures-and-quantum-resistance">

-__[Run `git checkout signatures --` inside the `hotmoka_tutorial` repository]__
+__[See project `signatures` inside the `hotmoka_tutorial` repository]__

 Hotmoka is agnostic wrt. the algorithm used for signing requests.
 This means that it is possible to deploy Hotmoka nodes that sign requests with distinct signature algorithms.